 In November 2000, the Company entered into a senior Credit Agreement with Morgan Stanley Senior Funding, Inc. and various lending institutions (Credit Agreement) containing a Tranche A Note for \$40,000, a Tranche B Note for \$110,000, and a Revolving Note for \$50,000.
 In March 2002, an amendment to the Credit Agreement increased the amount available to \$146,000 on the Tranche B Note and \$57,000 on the Revolving Note.
 Quarterly principal payments on the Tranche A and B Notes began March 31, 2001 with final payments due on November 9, 2006 and November 9, 2008, respectively.
 The maturity date of the Revolving Note was November 9, 2006.
 Loans and other liabilities under the Credit Agreement were secured by substantially all United States assets of the Company.
 Borrowings under the Credit Agreement bore interest at a floating rate based, at the Company's option, upon (i) a LIBOR rate plus an applicable percentage or (ii) the greater of the federal funds rate plus 0.5% or the prime rate, plus an applicable percentage.
-The applicable percentages (the credit spreads) were subject to change based on the ratio of the Company's senior debt to EBITDA (all rates and terms are as defined in the Credit Agreement).
+The applicable percentages (the credit Agreement).
 In conjunction with the recapitalization in March 2004, the obligations under this Credit Agreement were paid in full and the Credit Agreement was terminated in March 2004.